 At the end of the day, I would define an ethical and sustainable stone and crystal shop as one that holds an open heart to learning about the many layers of complexity that compose a global stone and crystal market.
 Ethics and sustainability is an orientation, not a destination.

 Most of all, an ethical source is one who chooses to say no to unethical sources, and does their very best to only circulate ethically sourced stones.

 One final point: On my journey, I’ve learned that it’s not possible to rule out uncertainty.
 Some stones lose their stories along the way and there’s no information available on their origins.
+One example would be someone selling their entire antique mineral collection.
 Sometimes, I will still purchase them.
 I engage with the stones and use my intuition to determine if they should come home to our shop.

 I listen to the answer I receive.
 Stones are living things.
 I don’t reject all stones who lost their stories.
 They deserve a chance to live a destiny with a conscious person as much as any other stone.